Schools are using software to help pick who gets in. What could go wrong?

 Related: NYC students take aim at segregation by hacking an algorithm

-At some schools, even some automation is admissions is a no-no. “Unlike many other colleges and universities, we do not use AI or other automated systems in our decisioning,” says Greer Davis, associate director of marketing and communications at the University of Wisconsin-Madison.
+At some schools, even some automation in admissions is a no-no. “Unlike many other colleges and universities, we do not use AI or other automated systems in our decisioning,” says Greer Davis, associate director of marketing and communications at the University of Wisconsin-Madison.
 “All applications and all supporting material are read by multiple counselors using a holistic approach, and we do not have or use any minimums, ranges, or formulas.”

 UC-Berkeley is also resisting machine-driven admissions.
 Janet Gilmore, UC-Berkeley’s senior director of communications & public affairs, says the university has no automated processes, and that the applicant’s complete file is evaluated by trained readers.
 Its admissions process website states that “race, ethnicity, gender, and religion are excluded from the criteria,” and that the school uses a holistic review process that looks at both academic (course difficulty, standardized test scores) and nonacademic factors.
 In the latter case, it could be personal qualities such as character and intellectual independence, or activities like volunteer service and leadership in community organizations.